Row of beehives in a spring UK apiary representing April beekeeping tasks

 • If stores are low, consider feeding – typically syrup in spring once weather is suitable and bees can fly.

 Avoid feeding unnecessarily when a good nectar flow is on, but do not risk colonies going short.
+If you are unsure whether a colony still needs support, compare hive weights, check store frames carefully and review what happened earlier in March.
+For broader seasonal guidance, see feeding bees.
 Your notes from January, February and March – especially if kept in tools like the HiveTag web app – will help you spot hives that have been light repeatedly.

 Spring Inspections – What to Look For in April